 What happens after I apply for a Satsuma Loan?

 After you’ve decided how much you’d like to borrow, all you need to do is fill in your information on the application form and pass an affordability and credit check.

 Keep in mind that we base our credit checks on the loan you’re applying for, in addition to your regular incomings and outgoings, so you don’t need a perfect credit score to receive the money you need.

-From there, your weekly repayments will be automatically deducted from your debit card, through a quick and easy Continuous Payment Authority.
+From there, your monthly or weekly repayments will be automatically deducted from your debit card, through a quick and easy Continuous Payment Authority.
 We’ll only take payment on the day of the week or month you’ve agreed upon, so you don’t ever need to worry about any unexpected charges to your account.

 If you have any concerns about missing a payment or you need to change your repayment day, simply get in touch with our friendly Customer Care Team who are happy to help.
 We’ll always talk you through your options, and never charge you for a late or missed payment.